 our PERFORMANCE schedule 2014

-December Holiday Concert Date & Time TBA, Lensic Theater, Santa Fe
+December 15, Holiday Concert 7:00 pm, Lensic Theater, Santa Fe

 Our all-volunteer band is open to musicians of all levels.
 To join, you simply show up for rehearsal with your instrument (and music stand if you have one).
 There is no audition or selection process; everyone is welcome.
 If you need more information, you can call 471-4865.